 - 1. Providing clear, consistent and regular communication to improve understanding and consistency of ways of working. - 2.
-Engaging with workers and worker representatives through existing communication routes and worker representatives to explain and agree any changes in working arrangements. - 3.
-Developing communication and training materials for workers prior to returning to site, especially around new procedures for arrival at work.
+Engaging with workers and worker representatives through existing communication routes to explain and agree any changes in working arrangements. - Developing communication and training materials for workers prior to returning to site, especially around new procedures for arrival at work.